molpopgen/fwdpp/README.md

 # Preface

 This README is the main page of the fwdpp documentation.
-It may display some things oddly when viewed on GitHub.
-Please see the Reference Manual at the [fwdpp home page](http://molpopgen.github.io/fwdpp/) for a fully-formatted version of this document.
+It may display some things oddly when viewed on GitHub and/or links to other documentation pages may be broken.
+These issues are not bugs -- please see the Reference Manual at the [fwdpp home page](http://molpopgen.github.io/fwdpp/) for a fully-formatted version of this document.

 # Introduction